-It is highly recommended that P-TEP students determine what content area and/or grade level they are interested in teaching, as well as the school to which they wish to transfer.
-As the transfer process for P-TEP students is complicated it is very important for you to meet with your advisor and an advisor from the Career, Employment and Transfer Center.
+It is highly recommended that P-TEP students determine what content area and/or grade level they would like to teach, as well as the school to which they wish to transfer.
+The transfer process for P-TEP students can be complicated.
+It is very important for you to meet with your advisor and a counselor from the Career, Employment and Transfer Center.
 Additionally, you should communicate directly with your transfer school.
 This will help to ensure that you maximize your time at JSRCC.